 This was by far my favorite of the games, and it made our little guy the happiest!
 With his love for puzzles, he couldn’t have been more excited that instead of building shelves and painting walls that Mommy and Daddy were building and painting a puzzle for him!

 We shaped it into a dog and painted it with acrylic paints.
 We used…. but more details will be forthcoming on a future post 🙂

 I also placed a Puzzle Palace sign on the little playhouse we have in the yard and tossed some more foam puzzles in the little kitchen area.

 I was going to add a craft station, where kids could decorate their own puzzle crown, but I figured this age group was a little young for that.

 This was the perfect example of how something so simple (hanging a sign and tossing in some puzzle pieces) makes for another cute touch at a child’s birthday party.
 See, you don’t need to go crazy to throw a great party.
 Simple ideas and activities can tie everything together nicely.

 And for the grown-ups…

-With Ash and my large immediate families, we always have a decent amount of adults at our little kid parties.
+With Ash and our large immediate families, we always have a decent amount of adults at our little kid parties.
 I thought it would be fun to throw a bunch of puzzle pieces in a container and have party attendees guess how many pieces were in the container.
-And, of course the prize was…. a puzzle!
+And, of course, the prize was…. a puzzle!

 It was super cute, and I had my son stand on a chair and announce the winner.
 He was really excited – and it gave him the opportunity to give someone else a gift on his birthday. 🙂